kosyakow/vungle-resources/English/Unity/combo-dev-guide.md

 ```
 #### Vungle.cs exposes the following properties:
 ```
-//Readonly property that returns string representation of the SDK's and plugin's versions public static string VersionInfo
+//Readonly property that returns the plugin and underlying SDK version numbers as a string. public static string VersionInfo
 ```